ipapapa/IoT-MicroLocation/README.md

 In this tab the first thing we are observing in the code is the iBeacon UUID information and can change depending on the beacons you have.
 It goes into the ranging of the beacons and then prompts the user on whether or not they allow their location to be tracked via location services.
 It then loads the table rows based on the number of beacons in the room which is displayed under the beacon proximity map.
 The code moves onto the locationManager() method to receive the beacon data that is being transmitted to the iPhone.
 The locationManager() method reloads the table each time it is called and updates the table data on the RSSI, accuracy, proximity and UUID in real time and moves on to plot the iBeacon location based on the proximity of the user's iPhone to the iBeacon.

-Since we have used cocoapods in the application, you need to install the pods in our application as well.
-For that you have to open up the terminal, go to the directory where your application project is located (You can use cd (path) to change the directory).
-Once you get to the specific directory, type pod install.
-This will install the podfiles required to compile the project.